React Component Life Cycle

 Diagram Source: https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/

-• componentDidMount : This method runs after render method, as it name suggest, this will show your component did mounted and ready to go.
-We use this method when we are applying any API, state and props etc.
+• componentDidMount: This method runs after the render method, as its name suggests, this will show your component did mounted and ready to go.
+We use this method when we are applying any API, state, props, etc.

-Also, there are many other methods are available, but we have to remember these because we usually use them often other methods have less use.
+Also, there are many other methods available, but we have to remember these because we usually use them often other methods have less use.
 We will see later in this article.

 Mounting